The company email promised bonuses. It was a hoax — and Tribune Publishing staff are furious.

 By Wednesday evening, Tribune Publishing acknowledged in a statement to The Washington Post that it had made a mistake.
 “The company had no intention of offending any of its employees,” a spokesperson said.
 “In retrospect, the topic of the email was misleading and insensitive, and the company apologizes for its use.”

-The spokesperson, Max Reinsdorf, said the exercise was a “regular, internal test” conducted by the company to reduce its vulnerability to email scams like phishing, which typically mimics the appearance of correspondence from a friend or legitimate business.
+The spokesperson, Max Reinsdorf, said the exercise was a “regular, internal test” conducted by the company to reduce its vulnerability to email scams such as phishing, which typically mimics the appearance of correspondence from a friend or legitimate business.

 The bonus language was used, he said, because “the company recognized that bad actors use this type of language regularly, and decided to use the language to simulate common phishing scams.”